HudoGriz/QTLspyer/QTLspyer/shiny/markdown/filtering.md

 filtering some of the low confidence SNPs and SNPs that may be in repetitive regions and thus have inflated read depth.

-To simplify the search for the best parameters we can observe the four histograms.
+To simplify the search for the best parameters, we can observe the four histograms.

 The first histogram is of **read depths**.
 It should be condensed, without long tails into extreme lows or highs.